-The mission of Allan Hancock College is deliberately broad, as AHC strives to serve the diverse needs of our 3,000 square mile district.
-The mission guides institutional goals for student learning and achievement, institutional decision making and planning, and resource
+The mission of Allan Hancock College is deliberately broad, as AHC strives to serve the diverse needs of our 3,000 square mile District.
+The mission guides institutional goals for student learning and achievement, institutional decision making and planning, and resource allocation.
+The mission statement has been reviewed regularly at the 2013, 2014, and 2015 annual planning retreats that include participation of all constituents (I.A.3-1; I.A.3-2).
+College programs and services align with the adopted mission and, in addition, support the mission of the California Community Colleges (I.A.3-3).

-The AHC mission is at the center of college programs and offerings in all locations and in all modalities.
-It is at the front of the shared governance Councils and Committees: Pathways to Decisions manual, at the bottom of meeting agendas and notes, and on posters throughout the campus.
-All programs must include a mission statement in their program review and demonstrate how the program mission aligns with the college mission (I.A.3-4).
-The mission statement drives the district strategic plan directions; all resource requests through program review, faculty, and classified staff prioritization, and equipment prioritization processes must link to those directions (I.A.3-5).
-To inculcate the mission into college priorities further, Strategic Directions from the Strategic Plan are noted in each board agenda item.
+The AHC mission is at the center of College programs and offerings in all locations and in all modalities.
+It is at the front of the shared governance Councils and Committees Pathways to Decisions manual, at the bottom of meeting agendas and notes, and on posters throughout the campus.
+All programs must include a mission statement in their program review and demonstrate how the program mission aligns with the College mission (I.A.3-4).
+The mission statement drives the District strategic plan directions; all resource requests through program review, faculty and classified staff prioritization, and equipment prioritization processes must link to those directions (I.A.3-5).
+To further inculcate the mission into College priorities, Strategic Directions from the Strategic Plan are noted in each Board agenda item.

 District programs supporting the mission include a broad array of transfer programs, career technical education programs, basic skills courses, and student support services.
-An average of 175 course sections are offered online every spring and fall, and 12 degrees and certificates are available 100% online.
-AHC offers 80 associate of arts and associate of science degrees and 112 certificates in a variety of university transfer and technical programs (I.A.3-6).
-In addition to credit programs, the district's robust Community Education division offers a variety of not-for-credit, noncredit, and fee-based opportunities that provide community members with lifelong learning, career preparation, and personal enrichment.
-The college also offers custom, specialized training to industry and agencies across the region and beyond (I.A.3-7).
+An average of 175 course sections are offered online every spring and fall and 12 degrees and certificates are available 100% online.
+AHC currently offers 112 certificates, 80 Associate Degrees (AA and AS: Associate of Arts and Associate of Science), and 16 Associate Degrees for Transfer (ADTs: AA-T and AS-T) (I.A.3-6).
+In addition to credit programs, the District's robust Community Education division offers a variety of not-for-credit, noncredit, and fee-based opportunities that provide community members with lifelong learning, career preparation, and personal enrichment.
+The College also offers custom, specialized training to industry and agencies across the region and beyond (I.A.3-7).
 As noted in the mission, these "quality educational opportunities" are all designed to "enhance student learning."

-Opportunities across the district enhance the "creative, intellectual, cultural, and economic vitality of our diverse community" [Mission].
+Opportunities across the District enhance the "creative, intellectual, cultural, and economic vitality of our diverse community."
 AHC's Pacific Conservatory of the Performing Arts (PCPA) is a professional conservatory theatre that embraces the community's diversity through education and outreach efforts, such as The San Patricios-a production that brought history to life for Chicano/Latino Studies students at Santa Maria High School and PCPA patrons (I.A.3-8; I.A.3-9).
-Examples of other outreach activities that integrate with the college mission and programs include Friday Night Science, Dance Spectrum Dimensions in Dance, Folklorico, Choir, and Jazz Band (I.A.3-10).
+Examples of other outreach activities that integrate with the College mission and programs include Friday Night Science, Dance Spectrum Dimensions in Dance, Folklorico, Choir, and Jazz Band (I.A.3-10).